Bob Stane: How to Run a Coffeehouse

 How To Run a Coffeehouse was a book written by Bob Stane when he was owner of The Upper Cellar in San Diego to help other aspiring coffeehouse owners understand the business.
 The book was a spirited, yet shrewd series of observations on building a successful business from the ground up.

-Awards and recognition
+Recognition

-The Fork in the Road
+The Fork in the Road sculpture

 In late October 2009 artist Ken Marshall created an 18 foot tall wooden fork sculpture, painted to look like metal, and installed it in Pasadena, California where Pasadena Avenue and St. Johns Avenue fork in honor of Bob Stane's 75th birthday.
 Because the fork was installed illegally it was taken down on June 10, 2010.
 After proper permits were obtained, the city returned the fork sculpture on October 21, 2011.
 This time it was set back a bit more on the island in order to give room for people to get out and take pictures.
 A ceremony was held at the time the fork was re-installed.